 Federal Direct Loan

 Carl Sandburg College evaluates all loans on a case-by-case basis.
 Federal regulations allow an institution to refuse to certify a student loan or certify a loan amount that is less than the student’s determination of need.
 Students will be notified in writing of the institution’s decision.
 Carl Sandburg College will not discriminate against any borrower or applicant in obtaining a loan on the basis of race, national origin, religion, sex, marital status, age, or disability status.
 Loan checks are distributed 30 days after each semester begins.
-Students who are placed on Financial Aid Warning or Probation or Academic Improvement Plan may be denied student loans.
+Students who are on Financial Aid Warning, Probation, or Academic Improvement Plan may be denied student loans.

 Subsidized Direct Loan